minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 ## Protocol

 For the solution we will adopt a protocol that is comparable in nature to the [Verifiable Credentials](https://www.w3.org/TR/vc-use-cases/) protocol by the W3 consortium.
-We will initially investigate the Idemix protocol, because it by design has properties such as multi-show unlinkability.
+We will initially investigate the Idemix cryptographic suite, because it by design has properties such as multi-show unlinkability.
 The protocol could be made compatible with the W3 Verifiable Credentials implementation.

-We will initially not use the official 'Verifiable Presentation' data format, because we need a small enough footprint, so that the verifiable test result will fit inside a scannable QR code.
+We will initially not use the standardized 'Verifiable Presentation' data format, because we need a small enough data/communication size, so that the verifiable test result will fit inside a scannable QR code.
 (We will conduct experiments to determine scannability of QRs of various sizes on various devices in various conditions - e.g. an older Android phone in low lighting conditions with a smudged screen.)

 ## Security vs Usability

 There is a trade-off between security and usability.
 Although we will set a minimum baseline of security that the solution must always adhere to, there are a few points where a reasonable trade-off can be made.

-* To have the optimal protection against pregenaration attacks, a generated test result should use a 'challenge' (nonce) received from the verifier in real time.
+* To have the optimal protection against pregeneration attacks, a generated test result should use a 'challenge' (nonce) received from the verifier in real time.
 This ensures that a QR is generated specifically for a single session and it provides the optimal set of parameters to avoid attacks.
 However, this will imply an extra step the user must take (e.g. enter the challenge that a verifier has provided prior to the verification scan)
 * To speed up processing in access queues, verifiers might want to forego on exchanging the challenge, at the expense of some security (pregeneration becomes more feasible).
 Other mitigations to avoid pregeneration should be included in the solution if this variant is used.

 Since the required level of protection might depend on the circumstances (e.g. an event might opt for speedy access lines at the cost of a small chance of someone providing a rogue test result, while a home for the elderly might want optimal protection of their inhabitants), the actual level is left at the discretion of the verifier, by ways of a setting in the app that indicates whether 'level 0' or 'level 1' protection is to be used. (perhaps later to be extended to even more different levels based on the results of the experiment.)